drgerg/PiNet/README.md

 I had a little i3 Lenovo computer that really wasn't doing anything, so I thought it made sense to put it to work holding the mySQL database for the weather station.

-Not much later, I realized I needed a single interface for all this stuff, and allApp.py was born.
-It runs on Brilliant, the little i3 Lenovo.
+Not much later, I realized I needed a single interface for all this stuff, and [allApp.py](https://github.com/casspop/Pi-based-weather-station/tree/master/Code/all) was born.
+It runs on Brilliant, the little i3 Lenovo.  (allApp is currently housed in the WeatherPi repo.)

 Zoneminder runs on Ubuntu on a fairly hairy gaming computer bought on sale from Best Buy (this one I didn't build myself).
 Our interface to that system, however, is part of the allApp.py running on that sad little i3 Lenovo.

 That pretty well describes in a concise manner the Pi-Net as it exists today.
 More to come.

-Check out the functional diagram in the Docs folder.
+Check out the [functional diagram](https://github.com/casspop/PiNet/blob/main/Docs/PiNet%20Block%20Diagram.pdf) in the Docs folder.